 The academy benefits from the provision of a suitably qualified Internal Auditor.
-The IA ensures a robust programme of monitoring is carried out over three full on-site days.
-This process interrogates internal systems and controls which ensure the appropriate management of financial procedures in the academy meet the criteria stated in the Academies Financial Handbook.
-The outcomes of this audit have been reviewed by the Accounting Officer and the Finance and Resources sub-committee and the academy is found to be compliant in all areas.
+The IA ensures a robust programme of monitoring is carried out three full day on site visits.
+This process interrogates internal systems and controls which ensure the appropriate management of financial procedures in the academy meet the criteria stated in the Academy's Financial Handbook.

-Further to this, the academy has completed year end accounts through an external audit carried out over four full on-site days and additional remote assessment.
+Further to this, the Academy has completed year end accounts through an external audit carried out over four full on-site days and additional remote assessment.
 All systems and controls have again been found to be compliant.

-Any large expenditure items are presented to the Board of Trustees who decide the appropriateness of the spending suggested.
+Any large expenditure items are presented to the Board of Governors who decide the appropriateness of the spending suggested.